izmailovpavel/neurips_bdl_starter_kit/README.md

 This is a starting kit for the BDL competition.

 Included are two IPython notebooks (one for PyTorch, one for JAX) that show how to create an initial submission.
+Also included is an example submission for reference.

 ## Colabs
 Here are colab links to the notebooks: